 International Linear Collider (ILC)

 The international linear collider (ICL) is a next generation high-energy accelerator project promoted world-widely.
 Electrons and positrons are accelerated and collied each other at an energy 125-times of the proton mass by a 20 km-long linear accelerator to recreate the state immediately after the Big Bang.
 The Kitakami Mountains in Iwate and Miyagi prefectures have been identified as a potential site for ILC.
 The main purpose of ILC is to produce and study the Higgs boson particle that gives rise to the mass of elementary particles, and to search for physical phenomena beyond the Standard Model, such as the particle that gives rise to dark matter.
 The LHC accelerator at CERN, which locates outside Geneva, discovered the Higgs boson in late 2012, marking the beginning of a new era in particle physics.
 LHC will be upgraded and the property of the Higgs boson will be further studied.
 ILC would have a few-tens more statistical power even compared to the upgraded LHC.
-In February 2013, the Linear Collider Collaboration (LCC) was established to promote the ILC project internationally.
+In August 2020, a new organization (IDT: ILC International Development Team) was established to lead the realization of the ILC project.
 Our laboratory is actively working as one of the centers to promote the ILC.
-We are studying how accurately the properties of the Higgs boson can be measured, and how sensitive it is to discover phenomena beyond the Standard Model, if any, while optimizing instrument designs through detailed computer simulations.
-We are also working on research and development of detectors for ILC.
+We are studying how accurately the properties of the Higgs boson can be measured, and how sensitive it is to discover phenomena beyond the Standard Model, if any.
+In addition, we are researching materials for accelerator cavities and new manufacturing methods to further improve the performance of accelerators.

 Belle II experiment